SHOULDER SURGERY

 The latest research is showing that exercise-based “pre hab” with a Physiotherapist can determine whether a specific exercise program can actually have a better outcome.

-IS SHOULDER SURGERY / ROTATOR CUFF SURGERY THE ANSWER?
+IS SHOULDER / ROTATOR CUFF SURGERY THE ANSWER?

 Shoulder impingement syndrome accounts for 70% of all shoulder problems (Mitchell et. al 2005).
 Common contributing factors include tendons of the rotator cuff or irritation of bursae (“bursitis”).
 While surgery to remove bone lipping, bursa, and/or releasing ligaments was common there was a ten-fold increase from 2500 surgeries a year to 21,000 a year over 10 years in England alone.
 (Judge et al 2014)

-Recent ground-breaking research (Beard et al 2017, Schreurs 2018) showed there was no difference between surgery, “fake” surgery & no surgery.
+Recent research (Beard et al 2017, Schreurs 2018) showed there was no difference between surgery, placebo “fake” surgery & no surgery.

 Research Findings